mitang01/LME-workflow/README.md

 ```
 cbind
 ```
-- Model using the newdata frame.
+- Fit the model using the newdata frame.
 - Check the distribution of residuals.

 </p>